 This Ottoman-era flour mill was operated by water.
 And here is a sign with additional explanations.

-A short walk uphill will lead you to the next POI.
+A short walk uphill will lead you to the next point of interest.

 Ein Choshrat (Ein Ami)